Aloha friend and Welcome!!

 So what do I recommend for a fun experience?

 For an open back, definitely the Beyerdynamic DT990’s.
 They sport a great bass response and sparkling highs.
 Do be aware that the mid-range is a bit recessed like that of the P7’s, but the comfort factor is out of this world, and the build quality is phenomenal as well.
-Not only that, but you also won’t be forking over $400 for them either.
+Not only that, but you also won’t be forking over an arm and leg.
 Interested in learning more?
 Check out my:

 BEYERDYNAMIC DT990 PRO VS. PREMIUM COMPARISON!

 For a closed back, fun experience?
 The upgraded Momentum’s do fit the bill quite nicely, but they are more geared towards genres like Jazz, Classic Rock, Metal, and Acoustic.
 They are more of a neutral, audiophile type headphone.
 A better option is the V Moda Crossfade M100.
-Closed back vs. Open back headphones.
 It’s your typical bass head experience: Deep bass response, sparkling highs, recessed mid-range.
 However, it stands out from the Beats by Dre craze, and other similar headphones because of superior design, build, customization, soundstage, imaging, tonal balance, resolution and warranty.
 The M100’s also trump the Momentum’s as far as “fun” factor.
 Interested in learning more?
-Check out my:
+Check out my official:

 Well that’s about it for today my friend!
 I hope you’ve enjoyed this article on the Bowers & Wilkins P7 vs. Sennheiser Momentum.